 And finally the Computer Pool in the ‘80s and ‘90s area.

 Pop has a standard value resort lineup of activities.
 The list doesn’t run deep, but it would fill an afternoon.
-(This is an old schedule, but the newer ones are pretty similar.)
+Here’s a look at a schedule from November 2024.
+These can change weekly, but you’ll get the general idea:

 We don’t often highlight fitness opportunities around the resorts, but Hourglass lake between Pop Century and Art of Animation is a great route to run or walk.
 It’s a 1.2 mile loop with some great views.
 Along the way, you’ll see signs with fun facts about the different decades.